 - Display books that relate to the theme by standing them on a counter or shelf.

-- We made the entire bundle 100% editable so not only can you customize it with your students’ names and details specific to your classroom, you can now translate EVERYTHING into other languages too.
+The mystery classroom theme bundle includes BOTH the original version (shown below) and the newly updated version (shown above).
+In the newer version, we used all new clipart which includes much more diverse characters.
+Also, we made the entire bundle 100% editable so not only can you customize it with your students’ names and details specific to your classroom, you can now translate EVERYTHING into other languages too.
 This has long been a request from teachers of ELLs and immersion classrooms.
+Both versions are available in the Elementary Classroom Decor Collection.